denniscodesclean/Neural-Network-Churn-Prediction/README.md

 | `data_used`  | The amount of data used by the customer.                     |
 | `churn`    | Binary variable indicating whether the customer has churned or not (1 = churned, 0 = not churned).|

-In this project, I train a Neural Network to predict churn of customers.
+In this project, I train a Neural Network in Pytorch to predict churn of customers.
 ##Hyperparameter Tuning:

 - num_epoch: 5000